Nuke.Unreal

 Video demonstrating the installation of a C++ library.

 use-xrepo will not fetch the specified libraries immediately but rather generate build plugins for them, which define Prepare-<library> targets.
 These are all dependent for Prepare target of UnrealBuild which is then dependent for Generate.
 So after nuke use-xrepo running nuke prepare or nuke generate will fetch and install properly all libraries used in this way.
-Having an extra build plugin allows the developer to further customize how the library is used, or add extra necessary operations.
+Having an extra build plugin allows the developer to further customize how the library is used, add extra necessary operations or change parameters after-the-fact.

 Library specifications